vitaliihonta/landing/mdoc/input/workflows-activities.md

 ## Activities
 In *ZIO Temporal* (and Java SDK it's based on), the Activity Definition consists of two parts.

-The first one is **Activity Interface** - a *Scala trait* with a **@activityInterface** annotation.
+The first one is *Activity Interface* - a *Scala trait* with an *@activityInterface* annotation.
 The Activity Interface can contain as many abstract methods as you need.
 The activity interface is then used by Workflows.

 Activities perform error-prone operations.
-Therefore, you'll implement interaction with the *YouTube API* and the *file system* using Activities.
+Therefore, we'll implement interaction with the *YouTube API* and the *file system* using Activities.

 ### YouTube pulling activity
 Our journey into activities starts with the YouTube video puller!